-care coverage in violation of Title VII."201 The EEOC submitted an amicus brief.202 The case settled for \$25,000,203 and the employer lifted the exclusion from its benefits plans as of 2017.
+6, 2016).
+The ACLU filed suit because of a categorical exclusion for transgender care in Josef Robinson's employer-based self-funded health plan.
+The EEOC had found reasonable cause that the employer discriminated "by excluding 'sex transformation surgery' from all health care coverage in violation of Title VII."
+The EEOC submitted an amicus brief.
+The case settled for \$25,000, and the employer lifted the exclusion from its benefits plans as of 2017.

 • EEOC v.
-Deluxe Financial, No. 0:15-cv-02646 (D. Minn.
-Jan.
-20, 2016).
-The EEOC announced the settlement of a transgender discrimination case for \$115,000.204 The consent decree provides that the defendant's national self-funded health benefits plan will not include any partial or categorical exclusion for otherwise medically necessary care based on transgender status.
+Deluxe Financial, No. 0:15-cv-02646-ADM-SER (D. Minn. filed June 4, 2015).
+In January 2016, the EEOC announced the settlement of a transgender discrimination case for \$115,000.
+The consent decree provided that the defendant's national self-funded health benefits plan would no longer contain any partial or categorical exclusion for otherwise medically necessary care based on transgender status.

-VIII.
+VII.
 Conclusion